-I’m a 20 year old man from Melbourne, Australia, who has loved sport and fitness my whole life.
-I’ve always been dedicated to a healthy lifestyle and to trying new things and in 2017 in particular, so much changed.
+I’m a 21 year old man from Melbourne, Australia, who has loved fitness and played sport my whole life, particularly Australian Rules Football.
+I’ve always been dedicated to a healthy lifestyle and to trying new things.

-I’m currently studying a Bachelor of Physical Activity and Health Science at ACU.
-This year, 2018, is the final year of my degree and I’m super excited about the opportunities it will provide me with.
-In the 3 years of my degree, I have developed a tremendous knowledge of physical activity, health and outdoor education.
-This course has been fantastic as I love nothing more than being active, especially in the outdoors!
-Last semester I studied my 2 favourite units, ‘Resistance Training: Science and Application’ and ‘Exercise Testing and Prescription.’
-These units allowed me to learn how to construct detailed cardiovascular and resistance training programs for people of all ages, experience levels and abilities.
+I have just finished my Bachelor of Physical Activity and Health Science degree at ACU.
+I’m super excited about the opportunities it has provided me with, and over the 3 years of my degree, I have developed a tremendous knowledge of physical activity, health and outdoor education.
+This course has been fantastic, as I love nothing more than being active, especially in the outdoors!
+This degree has taught me how to construct detailed cardiovascular and resistance training programs for people of all ages, experience levels and abilities.

-I’m a person who most importantly loves making other people happy but also thrives on challenges and loves proving people who doubt me wrong.
-If I can inspire people anything like my role model Tony Robbins, I will be forever be fulfilled and grateful for the life I have had.
+I’m a person who loves making other people happy but also thrives on challenges.
+If I can inspire people anything like Tony Robbins inspired me, I will be forever be fulfilled and grateful.